Note: The application for internship funding is closed for Summer 2019. The Fall 2019 application is open through July

 The Walter Center for Career Achievement is excited to offer several internship funding opportunities to students in the College of Arts + Sciences!
 By completing the application below, you will be considered for all of the below funding opportunities.
 If you have any questions, please contact us at firstname.lastname@example.org or (812) 856-4278.

 Walter Internship Scholarship: supports College of Arts + Sciences students pursuing summer internships across industries.
 Funding is not available to students graduating prior to completing their internship.

-Lawrence M Blatt Biotechnology Internship Fund: supports life science majors completing an internship at a life science company or institution.
+Lawrence M Blatt Life Sciences Internship Fund: supports life science majors completing an internship at a life science company or institution.
 Students are eligible to receive funding as long as their internship is with a life science company or an employer that has a life science focus.
 The internship is not required to have a strict scientific focus.
 Open to undergrad and masters students to help defray the cost of travel and housing during an internship.

-Steve and Jane Malashock Internship Scholarship: supports undergraduate students in the College of Arts + Sciences who have secured internships with arts organizations in relation to their study of art, design, or art history.
+Steve and Jane Malashock Fine Arts Internship Scholarship: supports undergraduate students in the College of Arts + Sciences who have secured internships with arts organizations in relation to their study of art, design, or art history.
 Preference given to students studying studio art, followed by students studying art history, fashion design, and/or apparel merchandising.

 - Student must obtain a signed internship offer from their internship site (Internship Funding consideration is dependent on this document.)

 - Spring internship must take place during the Spring semester.